researchCALISTA/academic-kickstart/content/authors/janamcoff/_index.md

   url: "https://uu.se/"

 # Short bio (displayed in user profile at end of posts)
-I am interested in internal migration in Sweden, particulary return migration.
+bio: I am interested in internal migration in Sweden, particulary return migration.
 The importance of geographical units of data compilation to empirical results is another filed of interest to me.
 A third area of interest has to do with regional enlargement through extended commuting.
 A fourth area concerns the development of rural areas.

 interests:
 - internal migration in Sweden